galiprandi/array-join/README.md

 ```

 ### Use Cases

 - Sorting records for UI display.
 - Organizing data for reports.
 - Implementing ordered views in applications.

----

-## 🔹 arrayChunk(arr, size)
+## arrayChunk(arr, size)

 Splits an array into smaller chunks of the specified size, making it easier to process large datasets in manageable portions.

 ### Example

 ```ts
 const result = arrayChunk(["🍎", "🍌", "🍓", "🍍", "🍇"], 2);
 console.log(result); // [["🍎", "🍌"], ["🍓", "🍍"], ["🍇"]]
 ```

 ### Use Cases

 - Implementing pagination in UI.
 - Processing data in small batches.
 - Organizing large collections into manageable groups.

----

-## 🔹 arrayChunkBy(arr, keySelector)
+## arrayChunkBy(arr, keySelector)

-`arrayChunkBy` groups consecutive elements of an array into chunks based on a key derived from each element using the provided `keySelector` function.
+Groups consecutive elements of an array into chunks based on a key derived from each element using the provided `keySelector` function.
 A new chunk is started every time the key value changes.

-### How It Works
-- **Iteration:** The method iterates over the array once, comparing each element's key (as determined by `keySelector`) with the key of the first element in the current chunk.
-- **Grouping:** If the key matches the current chunk's key, the element is added to that chunk; otherwise, the current chunk is closed and a new chunk is started.
-- **Immutability:** The original array remains unmodified.
-The function returns a new array of chunks.
-- **Complexity:** The operation runs in **O(n)** time since each element is processed exactly once.
+This method is immutable and operates in **O(n)** time.

 ### Example 1

 ```ts
 const result = arrayChunkBy([1, 1, 2, 2, 3, 1], x => x);
 console.log(result);